boetiusj/hugo/roadmap.md

 ## MK
 - [ ] Rewrite blog pages, based on FAQs
+- [ ] Update Hugo to latest version
 - [ ] default front matter for blog and pages
 - [ ] front matter, add gallery: true to pages with gallery?
 - [ ] image for each blog post